Traditional jobs are no longer the sole source of income for many.

 “It affords you the ability to decide,” says Guillebeau.
 “When you receive multiple paychecks from different sources, you’re no longer dependent on the whims of a single employer.”

-In Guillebeau’s latest book, Side Hustle: From Idea to Income in 27 Days, he shares a roadmap to select, launch, refine and make money from a side hustle in less than a month.
+In one of Guillebeau’s books, Side Hustle: From Idea to Income in 27 Days, he shares a roadmap to select, launch, refine and make money from a side hustle in less than a month.

 When I first read that book title, it sounded too good to be true.
 But as I dove into this book, what impressed me most was the precision and care the author applied to help readers navigate each step of the side hustle launch journey.